Employee Recognition Letters: 6 Examples and Templates

 For example, if your employee is a Star Wars fan, you may tell your employee they exemplify an iconic quote, like: “Do or do not.
 There is no try.”

-Personalizing recognition letters is an important part of making them impactful, and that includes taking the employee’s personality into consideration.
+Personalizing employee recognition letters is an important part of making them impactful, and that includes taking the employee’s personality into consideration.
 If they’re more reserved, you may match that energy in your letter.
 Or, if they like to joke around, you may add in a few humorous elements or be a little more conversational in tone.
 All of this can help ensure that an employee feels truly seen and appreciated.

 It can be easy to go overboard with praise and point out all the positive behaviors of an employee, but that can take away from the impact of your recognition letters.
 Instead, keep it focused on the specific task, project or metric that you’re recognizing and keep the letter concise.